Blackberry Panna Cotta Recipe

 - Blackberries – I have used fresh blackberries because they are in season.
 And yet, you can also use frozen strawberries for the puree.
 Just pulse and sieve them just the same way.

-Blackberry panna cotta
+Step-by-step: Blackberry panna cotta

-- Blackberry Puree - Pulse the blackberries in a food processor or blender until smooth.
-Sieve thru a fine mesh to remove seeds.
+- Blackberry Puree – Pulse the blackberries in a food processor or blender until smooth.
+Sieve through a fine mesh to remove seeds.
 Use one cup for the panna cotta mixture and save the rest for the topping.

-Pro tip - straining the puree will remove the seeds which will give a velvety texture to the panna cotta
+Pro tip – Straining the puree will remove the seeds, which will give a velvety texture to the panna cotta.

 Panna cotta